Welcome to Central Jail: Production

 The film had Sundar Das and Dileep collaborating for the fifth time together, after a gap of 13 years.
 The filming began on 2 April 2016 in Kochi, most of the parts were shot at Kochi and in the Central Prison, Poojappura in Thiruvananthapuram.

 Soundtrack

 The film's music was composed by Berny-Ignatius, Nadirshah, and Nithin P. L. The soundtrack album was released by Sony DADC Manufacturing India Pvt.
 Ltd. on 7 September 2016.

 Box office

 In its first 25 days of release, the film grossed 25.4 crore at the Kerala box office alone, with the budget of 6.5 crore and the film recorded commercial hit at Box office.

 Release

 Welcome to Central Jail released in Kerala on 10 September 2016.
-It's box office has been 25.4 crores within 25 days.
+Its box office has been 25.4 crores within 25 days.